 However, as the word stands for, accessibility is defined as anyone can fully access and interact and similar is the thought for a website as well.

 Web Content Accessibility Guidelines

 As we start with this guide, let’s first make it clear that all through the text, Web Content Accessibility Guidelines is referred to as WCAG 2.0.
 It is a set of guidelines and the best practices put together by accessibility experts to inscribe what “accessibility” means methodically.

 WCAG is organized around four principles frequently called by the acronym POUR:

-- Perceivable – Find out if users can perceive the content?
-It should be understood that just because something is visible with one sense, for instance, sight, that doesn’t mean that all users can understand it.
+- Perceivable – Find out if users can perceive the content.
+It should be understood that just because something is visible with one sense, for instance, sight, doesn’t mean all users can understand it.

-- Operable – The developers should find out if the users can manage UI components and navigate the information on the site?
-For example, some people who suffer from hurdles in using the mouse or touch screen will find it challenging to operate anything that requires a hover interaction.
+- Operable – The developers should find out if the users can manage UI components and navigate the information on the site.
+For example, some people who suffer from hurdles in using the mouse or touch screen will find operating anything that requires a hover interaction challenging.

 - Robust – Find out if a wide variety of user agents (browsers) can consume the content.
 Does it operate with assistive technology?

 While WCAG provides a complete summary of what it means for content to be available, it can also be a bit overwhelming.
 To help alleviate this, the WebAIM (Web Accessibility in Mind) group has distilled the WCAG guidelines into an easy-to-follow checklist, which is specifically targeted for the web content.